apache/arrow/docs/source/format/CanonicalExtensions.rst

     **Permutation is only needed in case the logical order of the tensor is a permutation of the physical order (row-major).**

-    When logical and physical layout are equal, the permutation will always equal to the original layout of dimensions ([0, 1, .., N-1]) and therefore doesn't need to be defined.
+    When logical and physical layout are equal, the permutation will always be ([0, 1, .., N-1]) and is therefore absent.
+Same holds the other way
+    round: if permutation parameter is absent, it is assumed that logical layout matches the physical one.

 * Description of the serialization: